 Cloud IAP access policies for Cloud IAP-secured applications, services, and versions have been extended to use access levels and the Cloud IAM Conditions Framework.
 Access levels allow access restrictions to resources based on IP address and end-user device attributes.
 Cloud IAM conditions allow access restrictions based on URL hosts, paths, date, and time.

 August 16, 2018

 Cloud IAP Per-Resource Policies beta release

-Cloud IAP policies can now be managed for each individual resource in a Google Cloud Platform (GCP) project.
+Cloud IAP policies can now be managed for each individual resource in a GCP project.